lukas-krecan/JsonUnit/README.md

 JsonUnit support all this features regardless of API you use.

 ## <a name="jsonpath"></a>JsonPath support
 You can use JsonPath navigation together with JsonUnit.
-It has native support in AssertJ integration so you can do something like this:
+It has native support in AssertJ integration, so you can do something like this:

 ```java
 // AssertJ style